laurent35240/magento-sass/README.md

 Magento Sass extension is licensed under Open Software License (OSL 3.0)

 ## Changeset
+### 1.1.0
+It is now possible to choose output style in back office.

 ### 1.0.2
  * Sass available when css merging is used
  * PHPSass updated